cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 `python train.py --DATASET=celeba --DATA_DIR=/path/to/celeba/ --BATCH_SIZE=32`

+You can do this on anything though, not just celeba.
+If your images are png just go into data_ops and change the ext='jpg' variable.

 #### View Results

 To see a fancy picture such as the one on this page, simply run